fbpx

 What kind of person are you looking for?

 Someone passionate about design, with a sense of humor.
-You’re still in school (recent graduates are fine too) and you’re studying something like graphic design or visual communications.
+You’re still in school (recent graduates are fine too, as are self-taught students) and you’re studying something like graphic design or visual communications.

 What will I be doing?